FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Snapshot.md

 # Handle snapshots with OSC

-Different actions are available for handling snapshots with OSC messages:
+Different snapshots actions could be launched by OSC messages.

+> Like sources and rooms, the index could be part of the message (<code>/snapshot/3/update</code>), or send as an argument (<code>/snapshot/update, 3</code>).
+All the example below will use it as part of the message.

+> If the index is part of the message, it can be replaced by "next", "current" or "previous": <code>/snapshot/next/recall</code> will then recall the next snapshot on the list using the default options set it.

-- Create a snapshot: <code>/snapshot/create</code>
+- Create a snapshot: <code>/snapshot/create [*snapshot Name]</code>

 The snapshot name could be added in argument.

-- Recall a snapshot: <code>/snapshot/recall [index, *time, *Recall Effective Selection, *Recall Actual Selection, *Enable sources recall, *Enable rooms recall, *Enable masters recall] </code>
+- Recall a snapshot: <code>/snapshot/[index]/recall [*time, *Recall Effective Selection, *Recall Actual Selection, *Enable sources recall, *Enable rooms recall, *Enable masters recall] </code>

- _Index_: the snapshot index to recall.
-It can be replaced by the snapshot name.
+ _index_: the snapshot index to recall.
+Used as an argument, it can be replaced by the snapshot name.

  _Time_: optional, it will define the recall time.
 If not given, the default value is 0s.